cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 In our example we named it micro01.

 <pre class="terminal">
-$ mkdir deployments
+  mkdir deployments
-$ cd deployments
+  cd deployments
-$ mkdir micro01
+  mkdir micro01
 </pre>

-BOSH needs a deployment manifest for Micro BOSH.
+BOSH needs a deployment manifest for MicroBOSH.
 It must be named `micro_bosh.yml`.
 Create one in your new directory following the example below: